habedi/PracticalMachineLearning/README.md

 * [k-Shape](https://github.com/johnpaparrizos/kshape): This is a Python implementation of the k-Shape clustering algorithm for clustering the time series data
 * [Pyforest](https://github.com/8080labs/pyforest): You could use Pyforest to import all Python data science-related library lazily as you need them in your code
 * [ETE Toolkit](http://etetoolkit.org/): ETE Toolkit is a Python toolbox for visualising and analysis of tree format data
-* [Whoosh](https://bitbucket.org/mchaput/whoosh/wiki/Home): Whoosh is a full-text indexing and search the library for Python
+* [Whoosh](https://bitbucket.org/mchaput/whoosh/wiki/Home): Whoosh is a full-text indexing and search library for Python
 * [Geoplot](https://residentmario.github.io/geoplot/index.html): Geoplot is a Python visualisation library for geospatial plotting of geo-locational records
 * [GeoPandas](http://geopandas.org/): GeoPandas is a high-level library with an API similar to Pandas that makes working with geospatial datasets in Python mush easier
 * [Edward](http://edwardlib.org/): "A library for probabilistic modelling, inference, and criticism" - its website